Skip to content

 1 / 1

 Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM (FSC-STD-01-001 V5-2) and PEFC FM (PEFC ST 1003:2018) certifications as the requirements fully meet the SPOTT indicator criteria.
-The company also reports information on its efforts to adding, by 2030, 100,000 conservation, protection and/or restoration hectares to the more than 320,000 hectares of conservation land that the company maintains in Argentina, Brazil and Chile.
+Additional points have been awarded according to the percent of company landbank certified by FSC.
+The company also has a Nature, Conservation and Biodiversity Strategy, which aims to value its conservation and protection areas.
+Several projects have been implemented by the company under this strategy.

 • N